Applied Behavior Analysis MS

 About the Program

 Behavior analysis is a widely accepted and empirically validated approach to the investigation and improvement of behaviors with environmental determinants.
 Extensive research has established proven methods which have developed the technology called applied behavior analysis.
-Together with client-focused clinical approaches, these findings have enabled behavior analysts to make significant contributions to the advancement of individualized and highly-effective approaches in education and behavioral health fields.
+Together with client-focused clinical approaches, these methods have enabled behavior analysts to make significant contributions and advancements in the education and behavioral health fields.

-The Master of Science program in applied behavior analysis will prepare its graduates to become clinical and educational leaders who use individualized and evidence-based behavioral principles and techniques to support and improve outcomes for people across a variety of settings and needs.
-Graduates from this program will be highly successful candidates for employers searching for knowledgeable and skilled clinicians and leaders in behavior analytic settings.
-Interested graduates will be prepared to transition to doctoral programs in applied behavior analysis and related fields.
+The Master of Science program in applied behavior analysis will prepare its graduates to become knowledgeable and compassionate clinical and educational leaders who use individualized and evidence-based behavioral techniques to support and improve outcomes for people across a variety of settings and needs.
+Graduates from this program will be highly successful candidates for employers searching for skilled clinicians and leaders in behavioral health and educational settings.
+Additionally, interested graduates will be prepared to transition to doctoral programs in applied behavior analysis and related fields.

-The Association for Behavior Analysis International has verified the core Applied Behavior Analysis course sequence as meeting the 5th edition task list coursework requirements, content hours, and faculty standards.
-For eligibility to take the Board Certified Behavior Analyst Examination®, applicants will have to meet additional experience and supervision requirements set forth by the Behavior Analysis Certification Board.
+The Association for Behavior Analysis International has verified the core Applied Behavior Analysis course sequence as meeting the 5th edition task list content hour requirements and faculty standards.
+For eligibility to take the Board Certified Behavior Analyst Examination®, applicants will have to meet additional fieldwork and supervision requirements set forth by the Behavior Analysis Certification Board.

 Additional Information